💻 Technology

 2

-Run PowerShell commands to remove multiple bloatware apps at once, including system apps that can't be uninstalled normally.
+Use PowerShell commands to remove built-in UWP apps that can't be uninstalled normally.
+This method targets apps like Xbox, OneDrive, and Mail.

 1. 1